As the OG of streaming, there are still a tricks to maximizing the value out of the service.

-By now you’ll have heard about the latest Netflix price hike – new subscribers will pay $9.99 each month for high-definition streaming on two screens (it’s live right now).
-The basic version, for $7.99 a month, gives you only 1 screen in standard definition.
-Premium will cost you $11.99 but comes with Ultra HD and 4 screens at the same time.
+Netflix has been upping its prices to match its massive investment in original content.
+Subscribers now pay $15.49 per month for high-definition streaming on two screens.
+The basic version, for $8.99 a month, gives you only 1 screen in standard definition.
+Premium will cost you $19.99 but comes with Ultra HD and 4 screens at the same time.

 This post begins with a few suggestions on how to save money on your account and then goes into all the different undocumented “features” Netflix offers, from adjusting your streaming to seeing who is watching what (and you might be surprised!).